Kmalevski/kmalevski.github.io/content/articles/Internship.md

 ## Introduction
-Hello, cybersecurity enthusiasts!
+Hello, there!
 I'm Konstantin and I'm excited to share my six-month internship journey at Outflank.
-This experience was centered around developing a sophisticated payload validation lab using open-source sandboxing solutions.

 The main objective of my internship was to build an isolated lab capable of systematically validating malware payloads.
  This lab would ensure that payloads behave as expected and identify indicators of compromise (IOCs)

 ## Research
-The initial phase of the project involved extensive research on various sandboxing solutions.
-After comparing Cuckoo Sandbox, Drakvuf, and CapeV2, we selected CapeV2 for its superior automation, detailed reporting, and integration capabilities.
+The beginning phase of the project involved extensive research on various sandboxing solutions.
+After comparing Cuckoo Sandbox, Drakvuf, and CapeV2, I selected CapeV2 for its superior automation, detailed reporting, and integration capabilities.

-You can check their respective github repositories below:
+You can check their respective GitHub repositories below:

  [*Cuckoo Sandbox*:](https://github.com/cuckoosandbox/cuckoo)
 ![Cuckoo](/articles/article-1/cuckoo.png)